Find Affordable College Courses

 Best Great Lakes Region Schools for Affordable Quality for a Master's in Public Policy

 Our 2023 rankings named Loyola University Chicago the best value school in the Great Lakes Region for public policy students working on their master’s degree.
-Located in the city of Chicago, Loyola Chicago is a private not-for-profit school with a large student population.
+Located in the large city of Chicago, Loyola Chicago is a private not-for-profit college with a large student population.

 Read More…